What sort of investor are you?

 - The global markets present more than enough opportunity for me to capture upside.

 - I buy the dips.
-Especially large panicked ones like Covid-19 last year.
+Especially large panicked ones like Covid-19 in 2020 — or the Russia-Ukraine crisis in 2022.

 - Then I buy dividends to secure ongoing income streams.
 The ever-changing waters of the financial markets give me opportunity to buy dips and dividends.